Ask a Tree

 This work is all about questions.
 What are you, tree?
 What is my role here as the wood worker?

-Within our studio this collection is in many ways a test.
+Within our studio this collection is in many ways a test - following a set path to find what ideas and new aesthetics might emerge.
 We self-consciously attempt to become part of the narrative of the forest.
-Every detail is important and we work in small stages responding to what is directly in front of us never looking too far ahead - so together with the material itself we discover what the work is.
+Every detail we can observe is important, and we work in small stages responding to what is directly in front of us never looking too far ahead - so together with the material itself we discover what the work is.

-Charlie is a thinker and experienced maker but not a creative genius by any stretch - the variation and shapes you see here are products of the method.
-Observe, Interact, Repeat.
+Charlie is a thinker and experienced maker and he is clear here - the variation and shapes you see here are products of the method first.
+Observe, Interact, Adapt, Repeat.
 No masterplans.
 Work in timely actions.
 Set up exchanges.
 Resilience in Diversity.

 Charlie Whinney